Fire and Water Use Restrictions

 Frisco’s Year-Round Fire Regulations and Restrictions

-- Fires on public property– Fires are not allowed in town parks or recreation areas, including the part of the Frisco Peninsula owned by the Town of Frisco.
+- Fires on public property– Now completely prohibited under Stage 2 fire restrictions, including use of public grills, as charcoal use is prohibited.
+Fires are not allowed in town parks or recreation areas, including the part of the Frisco Peninsula owned by the Town of Frisco.
 The only exceptions are public grills in Frisco’s public parks.

-- Backyard fires- On private property, anyone who wishes to have a fire pit/backyard campfire, whether fueled by wood or anything producing embers, must obtain a permit from Summit Fire & EMS.
+- Backyard fires- Now completely prohibited under Stage 2 fire restrictions.
+On private property, anyone who wishes to have a fire pit/backyard campfire, whether fueled by wood or anything producing embers, must obtain a permit from Summit Fire & EMS.
 These permits are good for two years, and the application process starts on the Summit Fire & EMS Community Connect webpage.

-- Fireworks- Colorado laws related to fireworks are simple: Anything that explodes or leaves the ground is illegal for recreational use, outside of permitted commercial fireworks shows.
+- Fireworks- Now completely prohibited under Stage 2 fire restrictions.
+Colorado laws related to fireworks are simple: Anything that explodes or leaves the ground is illegal for recreational use, outside of permitted commercial fireworks shows.
 That means only fireworks like fountains, smoke balls and sparklers are legal when there are no fire restrictions.
 But, all fireworks, including sparklers and the like, are prohibited on U.S. Forest Service lands, which comprise about 80 percent of Summit County.
 Also per State law, anyone who is under sixteen years of age may not possess fireworks, including by gift or purchase.

 Get Ready, Be Prepared